 liver disease; or

 Do not use palbociclib if you are pregnant.
 It could harm the unborn baby.
-Use effective birth control to prevent pregnancy while you are using this medicine and for at least 3 weeks after your last dose.
+Use effective birth control to prevent pregnancy while you are using palbociclib and for at least 3 weeks after your last dose.

 It is not known whether palbociclib passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while using this medicine.